cyberark/kubernetes-conjur-deploy/README.md

 your user will need to have the `cluster-admin` role to do so):

 ```
+# Kubernetes
 kubectl create -f ./manifests/conjur-authenticator-role.yaml

+# OpenShift
+oc create -f ./manifests/conjur-authenticator-role.yaml
 ```

-### Conjur
+### Conjur Configuration

 #### Appliance Image

-You need to obtain a Docker image of the Conjur v4 appliance and push it to your Docker registry with the tag:
+You need to obtain a Docker image of the Conjur v4 appliance and push it to an accessible Docker registry.
+Provide the image and tag like so:

 ```
-$DOCKER_REGISTRY_PATH/conjur-appliance:$CONJUR_NAMESPACE_NAME
+export CONJUR_APPLIANCE_IMAGE=<tagged-docker-appliance-image>
 ```

 #### Appliance Configuration